paul-hammant/tbd/content/branch-by-abstraction/index.md

 ## Software example

 A documented case, is ThoughtWorks' Go CI-daemon.
-They changed an Object-Relational mapping library (for persistence), while not slowing down team mates development activities (rule 1), and not jeopardising the ability to go live (rule 2).
+They changed an Object-Relational mapping library (for persistence), while not slowing down team mates development activities (rule 1), and not jeopardizing the ability to go live (rule 2).

 Going from "iBatis" to "Hibernate" for a bunch of reasons, was their plan.